supreme-gg-gg/pendulum-tracking/README.md

 ## Contact Me

-If you wish to contribute or have questions, reach out to [my email](mailto:jetjiang.ez@gmail.com).
+If you wish to contribute or have questions, reach out to Jet Chiang at [my email](mailto:jetjiang.ez@gmail.com).
 The project might not be actively maintained over the year but I am happy to help if possible.

 ## Usage